BlogEmployee Communication Best Practices

 Sensitive Information Handling

 Handling sensitive information requires care and ultimate caution.
 Encryption software encrypts the data, making it unreadable to unauthorized access.
-Besides encryption, as we’ve already emphasized, multi-factor authentication and changing passwords often add extra layers of security.
+As we’ve already emphasized, besides encryption, multi-factor authentication and changing passwords often add extra layers of security.

 Reporting Security Incidents